 Ballast tamper is a large track mounted machine that can pick up track and ties already laid, in large sections, and pack track ballast (gravel) below them.
 The mechanics and hydraulics involved in this type of machine are often complicated.
 As the machine moves over the track, it senses where ties have sunk from the weight of train cars, or erosion causing the track to sag.
 Hydraulic cylinders on the ballast tamper grasp the rail ties that have sunk, and another set of hydraulic cylinders lift them into place and ensure they are level.
 A third set of hydraulic cylinders then packs ballast back underneath the raised rails and ties to support them in their new position.
 While the tamper adjusts for height, it also adjusts to ensure that rails are parallel to each other and the track is as straight as possible.
 Without hydraulic cylinders this complicated process could take several days for a short section of track.

-If you’re in the rail industry, or any industry,that uses hydraulic cylinders, and you’d like more information on how Aggressive Hydraulics® can help with the pushing, pulling, and heavy lifting in your industry, contact one of our Hydraulic Cylinder Specialists® at (866)406-4100, and let is set out a path for you.
+If you’re in the rail industry, or any industry,that uses hydraulic cylinders, and you’d like more information on how Aggressive Hydraulics® can help with the pushing, pulling, and heavy lifting in your industry, contact one of our Hydraulic Cylinder Specialists® at (866)406-4100, or check out our railway maintenance page for more information.